Who's Trump attacking on Twitter?

-Trump's attacks may have hit a new low this week with his dehumanizing tweet about former aide Omarosa Manigault Newman, calling the only African-American to serve in a senior role in his White House a "dog."
+Trump's attacks took a particularly dehumanizing turn in late August, when he called former aide Omarosa Manigault Newman, the only African-American to serve in a senior role in his White House, a "dog."
+On Tuesday, he went back to the same fetid well to describe adult film actress Stormy Daniels in a tweet as "Horseface."

 Companies